nerwuuus/portfolio-projects/README.md

 Initially, this tool was a web application accessible to Project Managers, Team Leaders (from OPS Teams), and Management.
 However, a significant issue arose: it was not possible to download an overview of all projects, and Management only required high-level details.
 To address this, I developed a Service Activation Tracker Excel file.
 Whenever requested, I exported data from the Service Activation application and uploaded it to SharePoint.
 The next step involved refreshing the data using PowerQuery to get the latest uploaded export, making the report ready to be shared.
 No visualisations were requested.

-It was my first report created that used PowerQuery, defined variables, FILTER formula and multiple nested IFs.
+It was my first report created that used PowerQuery, defined variables, FILTER formula and multiple nested IFs (code snippets available in the 'Excel file formulas').

 SA Tracker Sheet - the main data